-- A display is removed from the video wall without bridging the daisy-chain. - A display loses AC power or is turned off via the display's main power switch. - · A display fails. - There is a fault in cabling to an individual display. - A display enters standby power mode and the LAN POWER setting is set to OFF (models that support LAN daisy-chain only).
+- A display is removed from the video wall without bridging the daisy-chain. - A display loses AC power or is turned off via the display's main power switch. - A display fails. - There is a fault in cabling to an individual display.

+A display enters standby power mode and the LAN POWER setting is set to OFF.
+See "Daisy chain" in the "Supported Display Monitors" table on page 8 for models that support LAN daisy chain.

-See "Example: Direct Multi IP LAN" on page 25.
+See "Example: Direct Multi IP LAN" on page 35.